 With no credits on the strips it’s through the included biography we learn of Don Moore and his writing these strips for Alex Raymond.
 They’re not terribly creative, but this was the birth of adventure comics and the plotlines and dialogue move us along and keep the interest level up.
 Basically Jungle Jim is fighting whatever evil pops up in the jungle while Flash is trying to defeat Ming and his forces: one fights on a small scale with the other fights on a grand and epic scale.

 Lots of cliches and stereotypes throughout, but perhaps at that time it was more accepted.
 Our heroes can be summed up by saying “every woman wants to be with him, every man wants to be him”.
-Flash and Jim keep encountering woman in power who want to destroy them yet hopelessly fall in love and inconceivably demand marriage.
+Flash and Jim keep encountering women in power who want to destroy them yet hopelessly fall in love and inconceivably demand marriage.
 It’s crazy.

 As is the level of violence: death and mayhem at every turn.
 Torture is a regular occurrence in the lives of our heroes; their strategy in most situations is to get caught, be tortured and then escape or have their female captor fall in love with them.

 Raymond’s development as a comic illustrator grows leaps and bounds within these two years of material.
 The early strips are tight and small, crowding panels in twenty or more to a page.
 Figures and stances are straightforward and small.
-By the end the panels are much, much larger and Raymond has developed his linear hatching style.
-By the last few pages we’re presented with the Flash Gordon style, complete with that crazy headgear hat.
+By the end, the panels are much, much larger and Raymond has developed his linear hatching style.
+By the last few pages, we’re presented with the Flash Gordon style, complete with that crazy headgear hat.

-For a few months in 1935 these two strips ran separately and as such we’re treated to large pages.
+For a few months in 1935, these two strips ran separately and as such we’re treated to large pages.
 These are the weakest strips from a reproduction standpoint: they look enlarged and slightly washed out.
-Otherwise the work here is beautiful, well edited and restored.
-IDW decided for these reprints to provide both strips on a page, and it’s nice from a historical standpoint but as a reader I would have preferred dedicated volumes.
+Otherwise, the work here is beautiful, well-edited and restored.
+IDW decided for these reprints to provide both strips on a page, and it’s nice from a historical standpoint but as a reader, I would have preferred dedicated volumes.